jLantxa/mapache/README.md

 - **Generality**: The tool must be able to work in a variety of contexts, i.e. small to medium to big repositories, machines of all different specs, etc.
 - **Efficiency**: The tool must use the resources available in the host as efficiently as possible.
 This means completing the backup process as fast as the resources allow, without exhausting those resources and with the minimum storage footprint.
 - **Robustness**: The tool must be able to resume operation if interrupted without the repository being corrupted and guaranteeing the integrity of the data.
-- **Security**: The tool must provide confidentiality and authentification of the stored data with encryption.
+- **Security**: The tool must provide confidentiality and authentication of the stored data with encryption.

 In addition to that, I am aiming to make the tool self contained, with all its dependencies linked statically.
 Even if this means making the executable bigger, I find it extremely useful that I am able to run it from an USB stick in a fresh install with no network connection.